Volatility-DAO/PIPS/Proposed/Managing_A_Methodology/README.md

 | `Title`  |
 | ------------- |
 ```
-Vote to determine if the Managing_METHODOLOGY_YYYY-MM-DD pull request should be approved.
+Vote to determine if the Removing_METHODOLOGY_YYYY-MM-DD pull request should be approved.
 ```

 | `Body`  |
 | ------------- |
 ```
-This vote is to determine if the Managing_METHODOLOGY_YYYY-MM-DD pull request should be approved and that the current approved METHODOLOGY will be removed from the Volatility Oracle.
+This vote is to determine if the Removing_METHODOLOGY_YYYY-MM-DD pull request should be approved and that the current approved METHODOLOGY will be removed from the Volatility Oracle.
 You can find the final pull request here: INSERT_URL.

 Voting `Yes` - Means that the pull request will be approved and the current METHODOLOGY will be removed from the Volatility Oracle.